 As New Brunswickers, we know the power of nature.
-We also know that, for our customers, saving money and being environmentally responsible is important.
-That's why we created our Net Metering program.
+We also know that, for you, saving money and being environmentally responsible is important.
+That's why we created the Net Metering program.

 - meet NB Power technical requirements

 - come from renewable energy sources compatible with Environment Canada's Environmental Choice Program ( EcoLogo TM) standards such as alternative use, biogas, biomass, solar, small hydro or wind

 - use approved equipment – certified by an organization recognized in the Province of New Brunswick